haskell/containers/docs/map.rst

 ------------------------

-When using ``Map`` or ``IntMap`` in a Haskell source file you should always use a ``qualified`` import because they export names that clash with the standard Prelude (you can import the type constructor on its own though!).
+When using ``Map`` or ``IntMap`` in a Haskell source file you should always use a ``qualified`` import because these modules export names that clash with the standard Prelude (you can import the type constructor on its own though!).

 ::